 Here we go!
 This is the part that gets people foaming at the mouth about saving on the 15.3% for self-employment taxes!

-When you elect to be treated as an S Corp, as the shareholder-employee, you are required to take a salary which includes self-employment taxes (social security and medicare paid by the employer and matched by the employer).
+When you elect to be treated as an S Corp, as the shareholder-employee, you are required to take a salary that includes self-employment taxes (social security and medicare paid by the employer and matched by the employer).

 You are also supposed to distribute the net profits (pass-through income) of the business to all shareholders based on their ownership ratio, which are only taxed at the shareholder’s individual tax rate, and doesn’t have self-employment taxes attached.